AcrossV/Gated-XNOR/README.md

 A fast Nvidia GPU

 Others : We focus on best test error rate not test error rate on datasets.
-Besides,the lr_policy on CIFAR adopts multistep lr_policy in practical work like in caffe training.
+Besides, the lr configuration on CIFAR10 adopts the widely used lr decay at specific steps.
-If using without GXNOR-policy,please adopt discrete=False and change to be a small batch_size.
+If you want to disable GXNOR-Net, please set discrete=False and use smaller batch_size as that in usual full-precision networks.

 Please cite our paper if you use this code: https://www.sciencedirect.com/science/article/pii/S0893608018300108